mehatabnabi/Twitter-Sentiment-Analysis_NLP/README.md

 **Train and Test Split**
 - Now that we have cleaned our data, we will do the test and train split using the train_test_split function.
-- We will use 70% of the data as the training data and the remaining 30% as the test data.
+- We will use 70% of the data as the training data and the rest 30% as the test data.

 **Vectorize Tweets using CoutVectorizer**
 - Now, we will convert text into numeric form as our model won't be able to understand the human language.
 We will vectorize the tweets using CountVectorizer.
 CountVectorizer provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words.